 Charging Task Forces

 Task Forces will review and recommend new arrangements in strategic charging topics, consulting the Charging Futures Forum quarterly and providing high level updates.
-Find out how you can get involved in the new Access and Forward Looking Task Forces, and future Task Forces here.
+Find out more about our live and previous Task Forces here.

 Charging Futures Chair - Ofgem